EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/Reflections/index.md

 <br><br>

 **4. Attend office hours**
 Office hours are constructive to learn about questions you have.
 Since you will need to make boards communicating with each other and make team block diagrams, you might have many questions when dealing with them.
-TAs and professors are very helpful during the office hours.nnnnn
+TAs and professors are very helpful during the office hours.
 <br><br>